sonocotta/loud-esp/hardware/README.md

 | IO39 |              |      |      |         |           |         |        |       |        | BTN                 |           |

 ### Rev H update

+Key hardware updates introduced in the rev H

+- SD-CARD over SDIo interface
+- CH340 Serial chip instead of CP2102
+  - Few people reported its failure
+- USB-C instead of mini-USB
+- TPS63060 step-up/step-down 3.3V converter, which ensures smooth operation with low battery levels
+  - Previous revision started flickering when battery voltage goes low, since 3V3 rail would go even below 3V, causing ESP32 brown-outs

+#### SD-CARD issues

+Having used Loud-ESP for a few projects involving SDCARD, I came to the idea that having 3 high-speed devices on the same SPI line is not the best approach.
+Since SD-CARD alternatively can be connected to the SDIO interface, I decided to follow that path in revision H.

+SDIO interface is hardwired to pins IO2, IO4, IO12-15, and by the SD specification, **all must be pulled high** for reliable operation.
+At the same time, ESP32 specification states that **pins 2 and 12 must be low at boot**, otherwise ESP32 will go into download mode.
+Thus, I left them floating, which caused some SD cards to fail.
+I didn't find a reliable solution to this contradiction and consider going back to the SPI interface in the next revision.

+#### Updated pinout

 | PIN  | PRIMARY FUNC | JTAG | I2S  | TFT  | TOUCH_TFT | RGB_LED | BAT | IR    | SDCARD | ROTARY ENC/ BTN INP | PSRAM     |
 |------|--------------|------|------|------|-----------|---------|-----|-------|--------|---------------------|-----------|